finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 Upsert transactions

-Update or insert transactions into the transaction portfolio.
-A transaction will be updated  if it already exists and inserted if it does not.
+Create or update transactions in the transaction portfolio.
+A transaction will be updated  if it already exists and created if it does not.
 The maximum number of transactions that this method can upsert per request is 10,000.

 ### Example